My Treasure…My Pleasure

 Annita

-6. sarah Says:
+6. sarah said

 The annai at the warung near my home would use a brush and apply oil on the rolled pastry before folding..This would ensure the layers to be more flaky